 - a firm commitment to and appreciation for multilateral cooperation; and,

-- effective and diplomatic communication skills, impartiality and objectivity in the performance of the responsibilities of the position.
+- effective communication and diplomatic skills, impartiality and objectivity in the performance of the responsibilities of the position.

 The President of the World Bank is ex officio chair of the Board of the Executive Directors of the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA).
 The President is also ex officio chair of the Board of Directors of the International Finance Corporation (IFC), the Multilateral Investment Guarantee Agency (MIGA), and the Administrative Council of the International Centre for Settlement of Investment Disputes (ICSID).